neams-th-coe/cardinal/README.md

 # Cardinal

+Cardinal is a wrapping of the spectral element code nekRS and the Monte Carlo code OpenMC as a MOOSE application.
+Cardinal is intended for high-resolution thermal-hydraulics and particle transport feedback to MOOSE multiphysics simulations.

 ## Building

 First, set the correct threading API to use for nekRS (CUDA, HIP, or OpenCL) in `Makefile` by setting